 Accessing the Menus for Setup

 Menus can be customized to suit your changing on-site needs via the "Passcode" menu.
+For more information, please consult with a qualified technician.

 Press and hold the UP/DOWN Arrow \Leftrightarrow keys to quickly change values.